Delayed Facial Palsy:Uncommon Complications ofMicrovascular Decompressionfor Hemifacial Spasm

 Background: Microvascular Decompression (MVD) is considered the most effective treatment for reducing hemifacial spasm (HFS) and achieving long-term resolution.
 However, in rare cases, this procedure can lead to delayed facial palsy, characterized by facial weakness occurring more than 24 hours after surgery.

-Case: A 50-year-old woman complaining of twitching in the right face, from the corner of the eye to the eyebrows and mouth, for 2 years.
-The Brain MRI-FIESTA examination revealed a neurovascular attachment between the right facial nerve and the right posterior inferior cerebellar artery.
-Despite receiving medical treatment, the patient experienced dissatisfaction due to incomplete symptom remission and drowsiness caused by drug side effects.
-After the patient undergoes MVD, the twitches disappeared.
-However, twelve days later, the patient developed right facial weakness, and after three months of rehabilitation, facial weakness was resolved.
+Case: A 50-year-old woman complaining of twitching in the right face, from the eye corner to the eyebrows and mouth, for 2 years.
+The Brain MRI-FIESTA revealed a neurovascular attachment between the right facial nerve and the right posterior inferior cerebellar artery.
+Despite medical treatment, the patient experienced dissatisfaction due to incomplete symptom remission and drowsiness from drug side effects.
+After undergoing MVD, the twitches disappeared.
+However, twelve days later, the patient developed right facial weakness, and after three months of rehabilitation, it was resolved.

 Downloads